MarkWattsBoomi/ModalDialog/README.md

 If it's a Tag then it must be attached to the container in the metadata.

+### closeOutcome

+Either the name of an outcome connected to the component which should be triggered when the top right close button is pressed.

+If this attribute is ommitted then the close button is not displayed.

 ## Outcomes

 Any outcomes defined and attached to the component will be rendered as buttons on the dialog.

+!!!
+You are responsible to use an operator on these outcomes to set the boolean display value !!!

+!!!
+Beware the save mode when on the outcomes.
+Save changes will cause page rules to trigger on potentially hidden fields which
+    may prevent the outcome triggering !!!

 ### Outcome Properties